-Boardroom Metrics provides RFP Response and Business Writing expertise to clients in the United States, Canada and Europe.
+Boardroom Metrics provides RFP Response and Business Writing expertise to clients in the United States and Canada.

 The Secret of Responding to an RFI, RFP, RFQ

-You might think that the key challenges to an affective response stem from the complexities within an organization – like collecting, organizing, and coordinating the inputs.
+You might think that the key challenges to an affective RFP response stem from the complexities within an organization – like collecting, organizing, and coordinating the inputs.
 However, this is not the main source of the struggle.

 The Differences Between RFI’s, RFP’s and RFQ’s